Photography by Rob Palmer

 - 4 eggs

-Preheat oven to 180°C. Grease and line the base and side of a round 17cm (base measurement) cake pan with baking paper.
+Preheat oven to 160°C. Line the base of a 23cm (base measurement) springform pan with non-stick baking paper.

 Place the biscuits in the bowl of a food processor and process until finely crushed.
 Add the butter and process until well combined.
 Transfer to the lined pan.
 Use a straight-sided glass to spread and press the biscuit mixture firmly over the base and side of pan, leaving 1cm at the top of the pan.
 Cover with plastic wrap and place in the fridge for 30 minutes to chill.

 Meanwhile, use an electric beater to beat the cream cheese, sugar, vanilla and lemon rind in a large bowl until just combined.
 Beat in the flour.
 Add the eggs, 1 at a time, beating well after each addition until combined.
 Stir in the sour cream until just combined.

 Pour the cream cheese mixture into the base.
 Place the pan on a baking tray and bake for 1 1/4-1 1/2 hours or until just set in the centre.
 Turn oven off.
 Leave the cheesecake in oven, with the door ajar, for 2 hours or until cooled completely (this will prevent cheesecake from cracking).
 Place in the fridge for 4 hours to chill.

 Top the cheesecake with the raspberries.
 Cut into wedges to serve.

 Good Taste - May 2008, Page 93